talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     to the root ifs-solver/ folder and used relative path to th JAR file but when running the scripts from cmd, the working directory will be the directory of the file (a sub-directory in this project), thus the JAR file wasn't being located correctly if script was being run from cmd.

+16.

+17. For ease of use, I've added code to the end of the main() functions of InputProcessing.py and ModifiedInputProcessing.py to run the solver (with the option specified) to obtain the relevant solution (similarly to how SeparateModifiedtInputProcessing.py does it).
+So the user no longer has to run the Main.java file directly

 Order of run:\
     1. InputProcessing.py (input data XML file)\